tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 >
 {: .comment}

 In the following command, a pooling method of `pseudo` is selected.
 Pseudo-pooling improves sensitivity to shared low-abundance ASVs across samples while remaining computationally efficient.
-This is better than the default of 'independent' (where samples are denoised independently) when you expect samples in the run to have similar ASVs overall.
+This is better than the default of `independent` (where samples are denoised independently) when you expect samples in the run to have similar ASVs overall.

 > <comment-title>Precomputed DADA2 Denoising Results</comment-title>
 >